Instability After Total Knee Arthroplasty

 Instability after TKA is categorized by the arc of motion in which it occurs:

 Flexion instability: The most common form, often underdiagnosed.
 The knee is stable in extension but collapses or bows backward when the patient tries to descend stairs or rise from a chair.
-Caused by a mismatch between the flexion gap (space at 90° of bend) and the extension gap — typically from overly aggressive posterior cruciate resection, too small a tibial insert, or excessive tibial slope.
+Caused by a mismatch between the flexion gap (space at 90° of bend) and the extension gap.
+This typically results from overly aggressive posterior cruciate resection, too small a tibial insert, or excessive tibial slope.
 The patient may describe the knee as "unstable" without true dislocation.

 Extension (global) instability: The knee buckles in near-full extension and with normal walking.
 Caused by collateral ligament incompetence, flexion/extension gap mismatch (both gaps too large), or component subsidence.
 Severe global instability may cause recurrent dislocation.